Kajlongero/Kajlongero/README.md

-## Identity Systems Architect

-Building something that doesn't exist yet.

-Every tenant node as a sovereign OIDC Provider.
-Federation between nodes as a consequence of the architecture — not a feature.
+## Identity, OAuth2.0 and Security of the Software

 As a Brian May said: So still the cloud it hangs, Over us and we're alone, But someday, one day